 CDBG Planning Grants - Also administered by the Indiana Office of Community and Rural Affairs, a grantee can obtain up to $50,000 to prepare long-term community development plans.
 Type of plans that can be funded include infrastructure plans, comprehensive plans, economic development plans, historic preservation, park plans, and others.
 A minimum of 10% local match is required.

 Public Works Grants - A grant program of the U. S. Department of Commerce, Economic Development Administration.
 Funds can be used to revitalize, expand, and upgrade a community's physical infrastructure to attract new industry, encourage business expansion, diversify local economies, and generate or retain long-term, private sector jobs and investment.

 Other Grant Programs - Some of the other grant programs KIRPC has experience with includes: IDEM Recycling Grants, IDEM 319 Grants, Indiana DNR Grants, and others.

 Copyright © Kankakee-Iroquis Regional Planning Commission.
 All Rights Reserved

-It is the policy of the KIRPC not to discriminate on the basis of race, color, religion, sex, national origin, age, or disability in its educational programs or employment policies as required by the Indiana Civil Rights Act, Titles VI and VII of the Civil Rights Act of 1964, the Equal Pay Act of 1973, Title II, Title IX and Section 504 of the Rehabilitation Act of 1973. ” Questions and concerns should be directed to: Edwin Buswell, Executive Director c/o KIRPC, PO Box 127, 115 E. 4th St., Monon, IN 47959 Phone: (219) 253-6658
+It is the policy of KIRPC not to discriminate on the basis of race, color, or national origin in its programs or employment policies as required by the Indiana Civil Rights Act, Titles VI and VII of the Civil Rights Act of 1964, the Equal Pay Act of 1973, Title II, Title IX and Section 504 of the Rehabilitation Act of 1973. ” Questions and concerns should be directed to: Edwin Buswell, Executive Director c/o KIRPC, PO Box 127, 115 E. 4th St., Monon, IN 47959 Phone: (219) 253-6658